 RISE Graduate Placement Scheme

-This scheme, a partnership between the the two Sheffield universities and the public and private sectors, helps businesses attract, recruite , train and keep graduates in their business.
-If you are experiencing a period of growth or upcoming demand and need some assitional talented resource then the RISE programme could help you in every part of the recruitment process, whether it be for an intern or permanent role (plus a £1000 wage subsidy for the first graduate you recruit).
+This scheme, a partnership between the two Sheffield universities and the public and private sectors, helps businesses attract, recruit , train and keep graduates in their business.
+If you are experiencing a period of growth or upcoming demand and need some additional talented resource then the RISE programme could help you in every part of the recruitment process, whether it be for an intern or permanent role (plus a £1000 wage subsidy for the first graduate you recruit).
 The scheme is open to all businesses in the Derbyshire Dales through the Sheffield City Region Growth Hub.

 For more information see here.